Dreigroschenoper

 In total I could find

-• a dozen or so copies in libraries and archives without front and/or back covers that could not be related to a specific variant,
+• a dozen or so copies in libraries and archives without front and/or back covers that could not be related to a specific variant (most notably a copy of A1 or A2 at the Chopin University of Music in Warsaw (Poland))

 • a handful offered by antique book sellers